OpenTechSchool/python-data-intro/core/recap.md

 ---

-This chapter reviews some of the basic concepts first presented in the _Introduction to Programmying with Python_ course.
+This chapter reviews some of the basic concepts first presented in the [_Introduction to Programming with Python_](http://opentechschool.github.io/python-beginners/) course.
 Feel free to skip ahead if that course is still fresh in your memory.

 ## Loops